Efficient time stepping for numerical integration using reinforcement learning: Preliminaries

-Here it is useful to consider the expected future rewards with respect to a specific action.
+We consider the expected future rewards with respect to a specific action.
 The action-value function is defined as follows:

-It assumes that the agent picks action $a_t$ in state $s_t$, while subsequently picking actions according to policy $\pi$.
+It assumes that the agent picks action $a_i$ in state $s_i$, while subsequently picking actions according to policy $\pi$.
 This definition can be further unrolled into a recursive definition:

 This equation is known as the Bellman equation \cite{Lillicrap2016, sutton2018}.
-Note that the outer expectation is not needed in case of a deterministic environment, while the same holds for the inner expectation for a deterministic policy function.
-We will call the function
+Notice that the outer or inner expectation is not needed if the environment or policy function is deterministic.
+The function

-which evaluates the action $a_t$ in state $s_t$ based on the premise that optimal actions are chosen in subsequent steps, the \textit{Q-function}.
-Thus, the optimal policy $\pi^*\from \mathcal{S} \to \mathcal{A}$ can be characterized as
+evaluates the action $a_t$ in state $s_t$ based on the premise that optimal actions are chosen in subsequent steps, and is called \emph{Q-function}.
+The optimal policy $\pi^*\from \mathcal{S} \to \mathcal{A}$ can be characterized as

-In this paper we use a reinforcement learning approach based on Q-learning \cite{watkins1992q}, where the $Q$-function is approximated by a neural network parametrized by~$\theta$.
-In the beginning $\theta$ is initialized using a suitable initialization scheme \cite{glorot2010}.
+In this article, we use a reinforcement learning approach based on Q-learning \cite{watkins1992q}, where the $Q$-function is approximated by a neural network parametrized by~$\theta$, which we will denote by $Q_{\theta}$.
+The parameter $\theta$ is initialized using a suitable initialization scheme \cite{glorot2010}.
 The training then proceeds over the course of several episodes.
-In each episode the learner starts in state $s_0 \in \mathcal{S}$ of the environment and explores the state space using the function $Q_{\theta}$ in conjunction with a probabilistic policy.
-This results in a trajectory $\left((s_t, a_t, r_t) \right)_{t=0}^H$, where $s_t$ is the state in time step $t$, $a_t$ the chosen action, and $r_t$ is the resulting reward.
+In each episode the learner starts in a state $s_0 \in \mathcal{S}$ of the environment and explores the state space using the function $Q_{\theta}$ in conjunction with a probabilistic policy.
+This results in a trajectory $\left((s_i, a_i, r_i) \right)_{i=0}^H$, where $s_i$ is the state in step $i$, $a_i$ the chosen action, and $r_i$ is the resulting reward.
 The horizon $H$ is the final time step of the trajectory and marks the end of one episode.
-The training targets $Q_{\theta}'$ are defined as follows:
+The training targets $Q'$ are defined as follows: